cgangaro/rainfall/level5/walkthrougth.md

 2. **%n Specifier**: Used to write the number of characters printed so far to an address specified on the stack.
 3. **Offset Calculation**: Determines where the format string parameters are on the stack to correctly position the address of `o`.
 4. **Exploit String**: Crafted to write the address of `o` in place of the address of `exit`.

-## Conclusion

-By following these steps, you have successfully exploited a buffer overflow vulnerability to gain shell access on `level5`.
-This technique uses knowledge of format string exploits and stack manipulation.